JeffreyRobertLynch/JeffreyRobertLynch/README.md

   Systems thinking approach for aligning AI outputs with SME feedback and regulatory requirements.

 - **High-Performance Custom Architecture**
-  Custom-built CNNs, U-Nets, ViTs, and GANs designed for maximum performance and transferability.
+  Custom-built CNNs, U-Nets, and GANs designed for maximum performance and transferability.

 - **Communication, Teaching & Leadership**
   Award-winning communicator with 10+ years of experience leading teams, mentoring talent, and delivering clarity across technical and non-technical audiences.